williambr/cmsplugin-contact/README.rst

 Manual Download
 ---------------

+You can download a zipped archive from http://github.com/maccesch/cmsplugin-contact/downloads.

 Unzip the file you downloaded.
 Then go in your terminal and ``cd`` into the unpacked folder.
 Then type ``python setup.py install`` in your terminal.